rapidfort/community-images/community_images/yugabyte/yugabytedb/README.md

 <br>
 <br>

-## What’s the difference between the official [yugabyteDB yugabyte][source-image-repo-link] image and this hardened image?
+## What’s the difference between the official [yugabyteDB Yugabyte][source-image-repo-link] image and this hardened image?
 RapidFort’s hardened [rapidfort/yugabyte][rf-dh-image-link] image has been optimized by our proprietary scanning and slimming technology.
 We are big fans of open-source software, containerized infrastructure, and security.

 We are making secure copies of the images we use every day and the most popular ones on Docker Hub.
 We want to make the world a safer place to operate.